liferay/liferay-docs/userGuide/en/chapters/05-liferay-collaboration-suite.markdown

 Moderator=user-group:Message Boards Administrator

 As you can see, all you need to do is set the rank, the collection type, and the name of the type.
-In the example above, anyone who has a Community Role, an Organization Role, a regular Role, or is in a user group called *Message Boards Administrator*, or anyone who is the
-Organization Owner gets the Moderator rank.
+In the example above, anyone who has a site role, an organization role, a regular role, or is in a user group called *Message Boards Administrator*, or anyone who is the organization owner gets the moderator rank.

 As with thread priorities, on this tab you can define whether your ranks are localized in a particular language.